PaulKussner/Dataframes_Banking/README.md

 # Working_With_Data

-The Project features the file "Dataframes_Banking.jl" covering exercise 1, "LabBook_DataFrame.jl" covering exercise 2 and "HDF5_playground.ipynb" for exercise 3.
+This is not a working julia projekt!
+The folder `src` features the file "Dataframes_Banking.jl" covering exercise 1, "LabBook_DataFrame.jl" covering exercise 2 and "HDF5_playground.ipynb" for exercise 3.

 `Dataframes_Banking.jl`
 To use the code either include the file in the REPL or run it directly.
 The functions year_passed() and new_customer() are then available to you in the REPL.